Emergency Pet Facility

-DVIP’s Historical Commitment to Family Pets:
+DVIP’s Historical Commitment to Fostering Pets

 Also, DVIP will be providing therapy animals, such as our therapy-dog-in-training, Molly!
-Research shows that pet therapy has profound impacts both personally for victims and can also impact positively the shelter environment.
-Pet therapy reduces stress, and provides support during times of crisis or conflict.
+Research shows that pet therapy has profound impacts both personally for victims and can also positively impact the shelter environment.
+Pet therapy reduces stress and provides support during times of crisis or conflict.
 This is also true for victims that will be able to bring their pet to shelter through our Pet Program.
 The human-animal bond can facilitate healing, aid attachment, and provide a source of comfort to survivors and their children.

 Pet visits at Cooper’s House can be spontaneous and visits last as long or as short as needed; or can consist of specified goals and objectives for each individual, focusing on nurturing, grief, loss and rebuilding trust.

 How can I help?

-Throughout the year we will need donations of dog food, cat food and litter.
+Throughout the year we will need donations of dog food, cat food, and litter.

 Other helpful items will include leashes, collars, portable kennels, litter boxes, toys, food/water bowls, bedding and towels.